 SUMMER READING 2015

-Only a few weeks remain before summer vacation, and several students have asked about the summer reading assignment.
-Lots of things are the same and we have a few exciting changes!
-The program begins on Tuesday, June 9th with Thursday, July 23rd as the final day for check out.
-Hours are the same: 9 AM – noon on Tuesdays and 4 PM – 7 PM on Thursdays.
+Our summer reading program begins on Tuesday, June 9th with Thursday, July 23rd as the final day for check out.
+Hours are: 12 - 3 PM on Tuesdays and 4 - 7 PM on Thursdays.
 This summer's assignment includes an opportunity for students to earn community service hours and credit for reading.
-The book list won't be posted until May 25th on teacher connection pages for English teachers and on the media center webpage, but you can check out your summer assignment under the Media Center PDF documents.
+The books are listed below and are also on teacher connection pages for English teachers.
+The summer assignment is posted under the Media Center PDF documents.
 All of the books will be available to borrow from the media center if students' accounts are clear of debts.
 See below for how to check your account for overdue books and/or fines.

 MEDIA CENTER ACCOUNTS - new access info!